-Formerly known as Lynda, LinkedIn’s wide-ranging training brand LinkedIn Learning is packed with AWS courses and learning materials.
-To date, there are over 100 courses and more than 3,000 video tutorials designed to help sharpen up users’ AWS skills.
+Formerly known as Lynda, LinkedIn’s wide-ranging training brand LinkedIn Learning is packed with some of the best AWS courses and learning materials designed to help sharpen up users’ AWS skills.

 Courses are produced by AWS professionals and experts, with options for technical and non-technical cloud users alike.

-LinkedIn Learning works on an all-you-can-learn basis, with access to all courses available for $29.99 per month or $299.88 for the year if paid annually.
+LinkedIn Learning is available on a subscription basis, with access to all courses available for $39.99 per month or $239.88 for the year if paid annually.
 Some courses are also available to buy separately without needing a subscription to access — these typically range from $20 to $50.

 Bear Cahill is a freelance application developer who’s worked on over 100 mobile apps.
 He’s authored 14 LinkedIn Learning courses on AWS to date, covering topics including Identity Access Management, React, and AWS Amplify.